UWE Bristol - USA

-The experienced UWE Bristol International team will be happy to give you advice on the suitability of your qualifications for your chosen programme of study.
+The experienced UWE Bristol International team will be happy to give you advice on the suitability of your qualifications for your chosen course.

 Qualifications listed under each heading may satisfy UWE Bristol entry requirements to that level of study.
 This is not a guarantee of an offer of a place, which is at the University’s discretion.

 Entry onto foundation courses

 If you do not meet the requirements for our undergraduate degree courses, you may be considered for a foundation degree.